Rupert Neve: Early life

 Arthur Rupert Neve was born on 31 July 1926 in Newton Abbot, England.
 He spent much of his early childhood in Buenos Aires, Argentina, where his father was a missionary with the British and Foreign Bible Society.
 He began designing audio amplifiers and radio receivers from age 13.
 The start of World War II increased demand for radios and Neve began repairing and selling radios.
 At 17 years of age, he served in World War II, and was a member of the Army's Royal Corps of Signals.

 Career

 Neve began his career after the war as a designer of public address systems, and recorded speakers and singers on lacquer discs, including recording running addressal systems and recording prime minister Winston Churchill's speeches in the 1940s and distributing their recordings to radio stations for broadcast.
-He provided the public address systems for Queen Elizabeth, then a princess, at the opening of the St Andrew's Church, Plymouth, after it was rebuilt after being destroyed in the Blitz.
+He provided the public address systems for Queen Elizabeth, then a princess, at the opening of the St Andrew's Church, Plymouth, which had been rebuilt after being destroyed in the Blitz.